AlexanderOllman/SasGPT/DEPLOY_GUIDE.md

     *   Choose **Attach policies directly**.
     *   Click **Create policy**.
 This will open a new browser tab.
         *   In the new tab, select the **JSON** tab.
         *   Delete the placeholder content and paste the following JSON policy definition.
-This grants full access to **both** Lightsail and Route 53 Domains:
+This grants full access to Lightsail, Route 53 Domains, and standard Route 53 actions (needed for hosted zone creation):
           ```json
           {
               "Version": "2012-10-17",